-WATER QUALITY CRITERIA (TITLE 11, PART 6, CHAPTER 2) MSDEQ has proposed amendments to Title 11, Part 6, Chapter 2, which update water quality criteria based on review of the state's surface water quality standards to ensure consistency with federal requirements.
+WATER QUALITY CRITERIA (TITLE 11, PART 6, CHAPTER 2) The Mississippi Department of Environmental Quality (MSDEQ) has proposed amendments to Title 11, Part 6, Chapter 2, which update water quality criteria based on review of the state's surface water quality standards to ensure consistency with federal requirements.
 This amended regulation replaces the previous version in its entirety.
 The proposed rules were filed 15 OCT 15 and a hearing was held 5 NOV 15.
-Comments are due 9 NOV 15.
+Comments were due 9 NOV 15.